tallero/PGPgram/README.md

 - their positions is not so much clear; regarding copyright infringements they put theirselves in a gray area; having strong opinions on the matter I am concerned that there exist loopholes in their statements.

 So now telegram boasts itself as a privacy champion in the instant messaging space, although previous points tell us quite the opposite.
-Also, their press material is always very careful with words, so that their statements can easily mislead uninformed users to think that their service is secure: they don't mention that's as true as when you say that Skype is secure, not as when you say that *GNUpg is secure* and you should know [why](https://en.wikipedia.org/wiki/Security_through_obscurity).
+Also, their press material is always very careful with words, so that their statements can easily lead uninformed users to think that their service is secure: they don't mention that's as true as when you say that Skype is secure, not as when you say that *GNUpg is secure* and you should know [why](https://en.wikipedia.org/wiki/Security_through_obscurity).

-## So why did I wrote PGPgram?
+## So why did I write PGPgram?
 I wrote it as proof-of-concept to show that it could be easy to have (whatever) encryption implemented by default on telegram.
 Not that counts anyway, because telegram API [terms of services](https://core.telegram.org/api/terms) indirectly prohibit use of encryption over its servers: